aag1024/dynamo-bao/README.md

     primaryKey:
       partitionKey: postId
     indexes:
+      # Enables Post.queryAllPosts() to query all posts
       allPosts: { partitionKey: modelPrefix, sortKey: postId, indexId: gsi1 }
+      # Enables user.queryPosts() to query posts for a user
       postsForUser: { partitionKey: userId, sortKey: createdAt, indexId: gsi2 }
 ```

 Run the code generator to create the models.
-You can also run `bao-watch` to automatically regenerate the models when you make changes.
+You can also run `npx bao-watch` to automatically regenerate the models when you make changes.

 ```
-bao-codegen
+npx bao-codegen
 ```

 You should now have a `models` directory with the generated models.